Gladstone Gander

-Gladstone Gander is a cartoon character created in 1948 by The Walt Disney Company.
-He is an anthropomorphic gander (male goose) who possesses exceptional good luck that grants him anything he desires as well as protecting him from any harm.
+Gladstone Gander is a cartoon character created in 1948 by Carl Barks for Walt Disney's Comics and Stories.
+He is an anthropomorphic gander (male goose) who possesses exceptionally good luck that grants him anything he desires as well as protecting him from any harm.
 This is in contrast to his cousin Donald Duck, who is often characterized for having bad luck.
 Gladstone is also a rival of Donald for the affection of Daisy Duck.
-Gladstone dresses in a very debonair way, often in a suit; wearing a bow-tie, fedora, and spats.
+Gladstone dresses in a very debonair way, often in a suit, and wearing a bow-tie, fedora, and spats.
 He has a wavy hairstyle which is depicted either as white or blonde.
-In the story "Luck of the North" (December, 1949) he is described as having a brassy voice.
+In the story "Luck of the North" (December 1949), he is described as having a brassy voice.